 - Water Appropriation Permit to State Engineer – Recommended Decision Approval on July 6, 2018– Final approval February 1, 2019

-- Permit to Operate (Air) to be filed upon completion of initial phase of Davis
+- Permit to Operate (Air) to be filed upon completion of Davis Refinery

 - Industrial Storm Water Discharge Permit – To be filed before operation